adorow/geo-gig/README.md

 geo-gig
 =======

 The geo-gig is a service where you inform a location, or coordinates of a location, and a map is loaded with information about shows that will be happening near (or at) the given location.
-It run on the [Google App Engine][gae] platform.
+It runs on the [Google App Engine][gae] platform.
 The back-end is built in [Python][py], and the front-end uses [JQuery][jq].
 The [Google Maps API][gmaps] is used to build the maps, and the [Last.fm API][lfm] powers the gig search.

 How to use it
 -------------

 First go to [geo-gig][geogig];

 then type the name of the location (or the coordinates) where you want to look for gigs, or just click the geolocalized search button;

 a map will appear with all the events found.

 Enjoy!

 Contributing